KyoChigo/kyochigo.github.io/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>I am a first year master's student from the Department of Physics, Graduation School of Science, Tohoku University.
-As a member of KamLAND collaboration and OBD work group, my work bridges particle physics and geoscience, reflecting a deep interest in interdisciplinary approaches to understanding both the Earth and the fundamental nature of neutrinos.</p>
+I am a first year master's student from the Department of Physics, Graduation School of Science, Tohoku University.
+As a member of KamLAND collaboration and OBD work group, my work bridges particle physics and geoscience, reflecting a deep interest in interdisciplinary approaches to understanding both the Earth and the fundamental nature of neutrinos.

+I can speak Chinese, Japanese, and English.
+Feel free to contact me in any of these languages!
+E-mail: xu [at] awa.tohoku.ac.jp

 <h4>Research Interests</h4>